Skip to main content

 Funding

-The Global Anti-Corruption Consortium is currently supported by the governments of Denmark, Taiwan, the United Kingdom and the United States as well as the Open Society Foundations.
-Governments of Argentina, Australia and Norway also supported the Consortium previously.
+The Global Anti-Corruption Consortium is currently supported by the governments of Denmark, the United Kingdom and the United States.
+The Governments of Argentina, Australia, Norway and Taiwan and the Open Society Foundation also supported the Consortium previously.

 Project campaigns